MarcusHSmith/StoryLift/PRD.md

 ---

-## Milestone 1 core UX and routing
+## Milestone 1 core UX and routing ✅

-- [ ] Pages `/` for input, `/editor` for trimming and layout, `/export` for downloads
+- [x] Pages `/` for input, `/editor` for trimming and layout, `/export` for downloads
-- [ ] Global layout with responsive container and a 9 by 16 preview frame
+- [x] Global layout with responsive container and a 9 by 16 preview frame
-- [ ] App header with name and GitHub link
+- [x] App header with name and GitHub link (https://github.com/MarcusHSmith/StoryLift)
-- [ ] Empty state illustration for first load
+- [x] Empty state illustration for first load
-- [ ] Add theme toggle and system preference support
+- [x] Add theme toggle and system preference support

 ---